rabbitmq/rabbitmq-oauth2-tutorial/README.md

 One way to keep RabbitMQ up-to-date is to periodically check with [token keys endpoint](https://docs.cloudfoundry.org/api/uaa/version/4.28.0/index.html#token-keys) (using the `E-tag` header).
 When the list of active tokens key has changed, we retrieve them and add them using `rabbitmqctl add_uaa_key`.

+> We are probably missing the ability to remove deprecated/obsolete signing keys.
+The [function](https://github.com/rabbitmq/rabbitmq-auth-backend-oauth2/blob/master/src/uaa_jwt.erl) is there so we could potentially invoke it via `rabbitmqctl eval` command.

 #### Start RabbitMQ Server